 Dominican Republic Holidays

 Visitors can see examples of colonial architecture in Santa Domingo, visit regions where cobbled lanes and shuttered buildings suggest Italian villages, watch for humpback whales while visiting the Samana peninsula, enjoy relaxing on the beach, go sailing in azure waters or trek into the mountains and thick rain forests.
-Near the equator, the Dominican Republic's sun seems brighter, the sky seems bluer, and the colourful houses and huts seem more charming than they do in other holiday destinations.

 Featured Dominican Republic Hotels